jsl/diffusion/README.md

 After running this command, the resulting files will be placed in `~/.osm2gmap/output`.

-# Forcing Usage of cached Bounds and Sea Files
+## Forcing Usage of cached Bounds and Sea Files

 Since the "bounds" and "sea" files are large, you can skip checking for updates for these files by using the `--cached-bounds` and `--cached-sea` options, respectively.

+## Automatic Installation of Generated Maps (OS X Only)

+On OS X systems, osm2gmap can install maps to Basecamp and attached Garmin devices.
+This is done when you specify the --install-maps option.
+For Basecamp, osm2gmap will remove an existing map of the name that was generated and replace the map directory (NB: you may have to restart Basecamp before you see the new map).
+For Garmin devices, osm2gmap looks under /Volumes, and replaces files named gmapsupp.img with the newly-generated map.

 ## Author